 We recommend dedicated buyer agents when purchasing properties and especially when researching new developments.

 Because buyer agents represent buyers exclusively, they have no conflicts of interest.
 Our experts work directly with our clients and negotiate on their behalf to achieve the best overall investment value for each property.

 Buyer agents are especially valuable resources when purchasing properties in new developments because they know how to assess value and find financing.
 Elika agents also work with an established network of real estate industry professionals to offer relevant referrals when necessary.
 This includes referrals for experienced New York attorneys who have worked extensively with new developments—a must-have when purchasing a property in Manhattan, especially considering the offering plan, property transfer costs and closing costs listed above.

-An experienced Elika buyers agent basically offers you a simpler means of finding, reviewing and purchasing all types of new properties.
+An experienced Elika buyers agent primarily offers you a simpler means of finding, reviewing and purchasing all types of new properties.
 Our experts draw from the largest, most up-to-date inventory of real estate in Manhattan, so you waste less time reviewing properties that do not meet your goals or needs.

 Elika buyer agents can also help you decide whether off-the-plan properties are reliable investments.
 With the help of a buyers agent from Elika, you will: